Ordinary tax-free cash protection

 - assigned to the member

-Where tax-free cash protection is lost, the member’s tax-free cash will be calculated on the standard basis (normally 25% of the fund value, assuming that the member has sufficient lifetime allowance left).
+Where tax-free cash protection is lost, the member’s tax-free cash will be calculated on the standard basis (normally, the lower of 25% of the fund value or 25% of the member's remaining standard lifetime allowance).

 Protected tax-free cash will be reduced if: